Ayanda-D/rabbitmq-queue-master-balancer/README.md

 The following aspects must be put into consideration when putting it to use:

  - Queue balancing is a delicate operation which **must** be carried out in a very controlled manner and environment not prone to network partitions.
 Ensure your network is in a stable condition prior to executing queue balancing procedures.
- - Configuration parameters such as `policy_transition_delay` need to be bumped up as aspects such as cluster size, queue slave count and message size increase.
+ - Configuration parameters such as `PTD` need to be bumped up as aspects such as cluster size, queue slave count and message size increase.
  - The distribution of Queues within a cluster is non-deterministic and a single execution round of the Queue Master Balancer may not be enough to attain immediate equilibria.
 The plugin may (or may not) need multiple execution rounds before satisfactory queue equilibrium is attained.

 ## Example Usage